euwbah/musescore-xen-tuner/DEVELOPMENT.md

 - Use an editor/IDE with JSDoc support.
 Makes autocomplete much better and reduces the chances of typos/null pointers.
 (VSCode was used)

+- Preferably, get npm and install eslint to get linting on this project.
+  - eslint is configured on ecmaVersion: 5 which is essentially what this version of Qt supports.

 - Update `types.js` if there are any changes to the data structures of objects.

 - Almost everything is in one file: `fns.js`